DEIM-Management-System/Manual/forPresenter_en.md

 [<<Home](README.md)

 ## 【IMPORTANT】Regarding the new oral presentation style in DEIM 2022
-* In DEIM 2022, we don't have Q & A time after each presentation in Cisco Webex.
-Instead, however, after all presentations in a session done there, all presenters and attendees move to oVice and together have Q & A time there.
-The Q & A venue in oVice and its processes are the same as those of the online poster presentation.
+* In DEIM 2022, we don't have Q and A time after each presentation in Cisco Webex.
+Instead, however, after all presentations in a session done there, all presenters and attendees move to oVice and together have Q and A time there.
+The Q and A venue in oVice and its processes are the same as those of the online poster presentation.
 * The structure of each session (125 minutes or 150 minutes)
 	* **1st half: oral presentations in Webex**：15 minutes for each presentation * 4 - 6 presentations (totally 60 - 90 minutes)
-	* **2nd half：Q & A in oVice**: The remaining time of the session
+	* **2nd half：Q and A in oVice**: The remaining time of the session

 ## Procedures of an oral presentation
 1. **By 10 minutes before the starting time**, the meeting room for each session becomes ready to enter.